-How will you be scrutinised on departmental budgets?
+How are ministers scrutinised on departmental budgets?

 All of the decisions being made about the department's budget will end up being scrutinised in some fashion.
 A key role for parliament is to authorise government expenditure.
 It also has several mechanisms to scrutinise government spend, both before it is made and in retrospect.